About natureza

 Natureza’s research offers a true paradigm shift, one that would remove the imbalance in development cost by eliminating the ability of bacteria to become resistant.
 With the promise of new drugs being able to be marketed for years providing not only the time to recover investment, but a profit as well, a new investment environment would emerge that would encourage the development of new, much needed antibiotics. [read more]

-Lack of new antibiotics threatens global efforts to contain drug-resistant infections.
+Lack of novel antimicrobial approachs threatens global efforts to contain drug-resistant infections.

-Declining private investment and lack of innovation in the development of new antibiotics are undermining efforts to combat drug-resistant infections, says the World Health Organization (WHO).
+Declining private investment and lack of innovation in the development of novel antimicrobial approachs are undermining efforts to combat drug-resistant infections, says the World Health Organization (WHO).
 Two new reports reveal a weak pipeline for antibiotic agents.
 The 60 products in development (50 antibiotics and 10 biologics) bring little benefit over existing treatments and very few target the most critical resistant bacteria (Gram-negative bacteria). [read more]

 WHO to World: The Foundation of Modern Medicine is Crumbling

-The WHO has recognised a number of antibiotic-resistant pathogens as posing the greatest threat to human health.
+The WHO has recognised a number of antibiotic-resistant pathogens as posing the greatest threat to biological systems / future human-use research.
 It further concluded that mortality and morbidity from resistant infections is on the rise globally, the clinical anti-bacterial pipeline remains insufficient, and the pipeline outlook remains bleak (WHO 2019). [read more]

 The Truly Staggering Cost Of Inventing New Drugs